 Capital required for the changes in interest rate environment risk is calculated by applying factors to the actuarial liabilities or to the funds value associated with the products concerned.
 The amount of capital required is derived from the sum of the resulting values.
-However, the total amount of required capital can not be less than zero.
+However, the total amount of required capital cannot be less than zero.

-With respect to the treatment of the reinsurance credit related to this component, insurers must refer to section 1.2 of this guideline for the applicable requirements.
+With respect to the treatment of the reinsurance credit related to this component, insurers must refer to section 1.2 for the applicable requirements.